CWShelly/shoplift/README.md

 # shoplift

 Usage:
-1. npm install
+1. node server
-2. node server
+2. localhost:3000 in your browser.
-3. localhost:3000 in your browser.
+3. consult your console.log in the terminal.